albertllousas/simple-cqrs-with-es/readme.md

 ### Domain model with DDD

+There is a perfect exercise that would fit for our goal, designing and modeling DDD and CQRS as a context, and it is called [event-storming](https://en.wikipedia.org/wiki/Event_storming), it is workshop that help us to identify our DDD components and dependencies.
+But our problem is simple we are not going to explain it or even try to apply it , it would deserve a whole blog for that.

-I will try to apply DDD concepts, sorry if I make mistakes but I am not an expert.
+So, I will try to apply DDD concepts right away, sorry if I make mistakes but I am not a expert.

 Let's map out our business domain for the MVP: